Exploring Representational Disparities Between Multilingual and Bilingual Translation Models: Related Work

 \citet{kudugunta-etal-2019-investigating}, like us, also investigate hidden representations to understand sharing in multilingual translation models.
 However, they focus on an in-house many-to-many translation model, and focus on representational similarities between languages, rather than representational capacity for language pairs.

-\citet{shaham_causes} take an empirical approach to understanding interference, by investigate how scale and multilingual dataset ratios affect performance.
+\citet{shaham_causes} take an empirical approach to understanding interference in multilingual translation models, by investigate how scale and multilingual dataset ratios affect performance.
 They propose to both scale up models and adjust temperature sampling to reduce interference for simple models.
-However, this approach does not account for smaller scales and balanced datasets.
+However, this approach is largely empirical, and does not account for smaller scales and balanced datasets.